department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/links.md

 <h3 class="do-dont__heading">Like this</h3>
 <div class="do-dont__content" markdown="1">

-__In this example, the link is an action related to the topic, but it isn't the primary CTA which is to use the online application.__
+__In this example, the link is an action related to the topic, but it isn't the primary CTA, which is to use the online application.__

 You can apply online or mail your Application for Burial Benefits (VA Form 21P-530).